grommet/grommet/src/js/components/DataTable/README.md

 **border**

 Cell border.
-You can set the border per context be passing an
+You can set the border per context by passing an
       object with keys for 'heading', 'body', and/or 'footer'.

 ```